Search | Directories | Reference Tools

 T EDSP 544 Special Education Assessment and Evaluation (3)

-T EDSP 545 Introduction to Emotional Behavioral Disabilities (3)
+T EDSP 545 Individualized Supports for Students with Emotional and Behavioral Challenges (3)

 T EDSP 547 Special Education And The Law (3)

-Examines the complex set of laws, regulations, and court cases have built up in recent years that govern the education of students with disabilities.
-Comprehensive introduction to the legal issues in special education, approached through the larger context of education law.
+Examines the complex set of laws, regulations, and court cases that govern the identification and education of students with disabilities.
+Provides a comprehensive introduction to various legal issues in special education through the larger context of education, law, equity, and inclusion frameworks.

-T EDSP 548 Special Education Classroom Management (3)
+T EDSP 548 Special Education Classroom Management with Empathy, Equity and Justice (3)

 T EDSP 550 Special Education Principles and Practices I (3)